openinsight-proj/openinsight-helm-charts/README.md

 ### OpenInsight

 The chart can be used to install [OpenInsight](https://github.com/openinsight-proj/openinsight) in a Kubernetes cluster.
 More detailed documentation can be found in [OpenInsight chart directory](./charts/openinsight/README.md).

-### OpenTelemetry Demo

-The chart can be used to install OpenTelemetry Demo in a Kubernetes cluster.
-More detailed documentation can be found in [OpenTelemetry Demo chart directory](./charts/opentelemetry-demo/README.md).

 ### OpenTelemetry Demo Lite